-It fixes virtualization failures for some MBR / BIOS agents.
-While a production Windows machine can still boot from its System Reserved partition if its NTFS bootstrap code is corrupted, virtualizations do not have this ability unless both the boot and C volumes are present.
+Adding both volumes fixes virtualization failures for some MBR / BIOS agents.
+While a production Windows machine can still boot from its System Reserved partition even if its NTFS bootstrap code has corruption, virtualizations do not have this ability unless both the boot and C volumes are present.

 7. At the Attach Virtual Hard Disk prompt, check the Read-only box, and click OK to mount the image.

 8. The VHD will mount as a volume in Windows.

 Part 2: Importing the Volume into Hyper-V Manager